Man with narcolepsy type 1 sitting in a chair and talking in a support group

 Sleep quality

-due to the destabilization of the boundary between sleep (NREM, REM) and wakefulness, leading to disrupted nighttime sleep, sleep paralysis, and hallucinations2
+due to the destabilization of the boundary between sleep (NREM, REM) and wakefulness, leading to disrupted nighttime sleep, sleep paralysis, and hallucinations5

-A person laying in bed and a clock on the wall icon
+A person lying in bed and a clock on the wall icon

 Sign up to receive more information on NT1 science.